 And, finally, employers, especially small business owners, lack the time or resources to train their employees.
 Worse yet, large corporations today aren’t willing to invest in training their employees until they have a proven track record.

 It’s clear to me that the leadership and management wisdom used for years doesn’t work anymore and is failing us in several critical areas.
 There’s got to be a better way.
 Well, there is, and it’s called effectiveness.

 What is Effectiveness?

-Effectiveness is your ability to consistently produce excellent results to further the accomplishment of your employer’s goals.
+Effectiveness is your ability to consistently produce excellent results and to serve those who helped produce the results.

 When assessing your effectiveness, no one cares how much experience you have, how hard or how long you work, where you went to college, or what companies you worked for; all that’s meaningless.
 Effectiveness focuses instead on what you did (got done, completed, finished, created, or resolved), how you did it (character, attitude, and behavior), and how you can do it better (efficiency and consistency)?
 Effective people are able to measure and increase their value-added to their employer; enhance their personal and professional development, and do so quicker and easier than they ever could on their own

 So, how can you become more effective, when it’s not taught anywhere in academia or your company?
 Here’s the good news!
 That’s where we come in.
 The beauty of this site is that you can learn Tactics, Techniques, and Tools (or best practices) needed to become more effective and successful regardless of your title, position, function, or level of authority, right from your home.